 Step 1 on How to keep your lips moisturized with matte lipstick: Gentle exfoliation

 As a first step, I prepare a little DIY lip scrub to exfoliate my lips and make sure that all excess skin is removed.
 As we all know, lips are very sensitive.
 So not only do we want to peel, we also want to soften and nourish them at the same time.
 To achieve all of those goals, I use the following ingredients in my little lip scrub:

 - Sea salt (for the peeling effect)

-Step 2 on How to prepare your lips for matte lipstick: Creaming it Up
+Step 2 on How to keep lips moisturized with matte lipstick: Creaming it Up

-Step 3 on How to prepare your lips for matte lipstick: Less is more
+Step 3 on How to keep lips moisturized with matte lipstick: Less is more